Controlled Bowhunting Program

 Introduction & Registration

-All are welcome to complete the online registration from June 23 – July 15, 2022 but only 135 individuals will be selected to participate in the qualification process for the 124 viable hunting slots.
-A random drawing will be conducted July 21st to select the individuals who will be allowed to participate in the qualification process.
+All are welcome to complete the online registration from June 22 – July 14, 2023 but only 142 people will be selected to participate in the qualification process for the 126 viable hunting slots.
+For previous seasons (2021-2022 and 2022-2023) there were 371 and 378 people who registered, respectively.
+A random drawing will be conducted July 20th to select the individuals who will be allowed to participate in the qualification process.
 If more hunters successfully qualify than slots are available, some names will be drawn on a waitlist.
 If waitlist participants are not offered a spot by mid-season (Nov.
-30) than they will be automatically selected to participate in the following season’s lottery.
+30) than they will be automatically selected to participate in the following season’s qualification upon registration.

-Youth (ages 10-17) Teams – Must have appropriate valid hunting license and tags and must be accompanied by a non-hunting parent, legal guardian, or person who is 18 years or older.
+Youth (ages 10-17) – Must have appropriate valid hunting license and tags and must be accompanied by a non-hunting parent, legal guardian, or person who is 18 years or older.
 Accompanying adult must have at least 3 years of experience hunting deer with a bow and appropriate proof of hunter safety education course.
 The accompanying adult must be a non-hunter and is responsible for the safety of the youth hunter and their actions in the field.
 Youth participant and accompanying adult must pass standard shooting qualification if both are planning to hunt.
 Adult participants who also wish to hunt in the program must complete a separate individual registration and also pay the $20 fee.
+There are no exceptions to the 10 year age restriction, the youth must turn 10 by the start of the archery season to apply.

 Standard partner hunting rules apply as outlined above with the following exceptions: